 That said, if you want to plan ahead for a potential upgrade to a 4K display or find the above benefits to be worth those $100, then you should definitely go with the Pro.

 On the other hand, if you only have a 1080p display and have no intention of upgrading to 4K, then the $300 PS4 Slim is a better choice.

 As a matter of choice, if you’re on a tight budget and you want to save as much as possible by getting a second-hand PS4, then the original 2013 release might be even better since.
 They will be cheaper since they are older but will deliver identical performance to the PS4 Slim.

 Having said all that, let us make a quick recap now.

 Get a PlayStation 4 Pro if you have a 4K display or plan on getting one in the near future or if you find the minor improvements in 1080p performance and VR to be worth the extra cash.

 Get a PlayStation 4 Slim you have a 1080p display and don’t intend to upgrade to 4K for the foreseeable future.

-And in the case that you’re on a very tight budget or only want to get the console temporarily to play a couple of exclusives, then you can get the best deal on a used original PlayStation 4.
+And in the case of a very tight budget or only wanting to get the console temporarily to play a couple of exclusives, then you can get the best deal on a used original PlayStation 4.

 So have you made up your mind yet?
-Let us know in the comments!
+Let us know in the comments below!